5 Scary Changes to Your Inventory Replenishment —Which Do You Make?

 Plan Now for Your Future Inventory Replenishment

 Moving into the year-end, many companies are planning and budgeting for next year now.
 It is a great time to review your current systems and processes.
-There are probably some significant opportunities to improve the business – if you plan for it now.
-Review your forecasting, is it demand or sales based?
+If you prepare for it now, there are significant opportunities to improve the business.
+Review your forecasting.
+Is it demand or sales-based?
 What technologies can improve your supply chain?
-Are there parts of your supply chain that are managed by the wrong user group…why?
+Are there parts of your supply chain that the wrong user group manages…why?
 Is it because you always did it that way?…or maybe because that’s how everyone you know manages the business?

 I’ll close with two quotes from Jack Welch to inspire you: